Tivoli Day Trip from Rome: Ultimate Itinerary with Local Tips

 A day trip to Tivoli can be as long or as short as you like.
 I personally recommend at least 5 hours, which will be enough time to visit Villa d’Este, see the town, and have lunch.

-If you follow this itinerary and add either Villa Gregoriana or Hadrian’s villa, you will need about 8 hours as all of these main attractions have an average visit duration of 2 hours.
+If you follow this itinerary and add either Villa Gregoriana or Hadrian’s Villa, you will need about 8 hours as all of these main attractions have an average visit duration of 2 hours.

 Note: When thinking about time, remember that Hadrian’s Villa is roughly 30 minutes from Villa d’Este by bus and 7 minutes by car or taxi.
 Villa Gregoriana is just a 10 minute walk.